CyprienGille/STraTS-PyTorch/README.md

 # Prerequisites

 You should have downloaded the MIMIV-IV dataset.
 It is available [here](https://physionet.org/content/mimiciv/2.2/).
-To be able to download it, you need to complet ea training, as indicated on the MIMIC website.
+To be able to download it, you need to complete a training, as indicated on the MIMIC website.

 This dataset should then be placed in a `mimic-iv-2.2` folder, as such: